vault_ssh¶

 - private_key

-public_keyis unspecified, will generate a pair on the Vault server.- public_key
+public_keyis unspecified, generates a pair on the Vault server.- public_key

-public_keyis unspecified, will generate a pair on the Vault server.- key_type
+public_keyis unspecified, generates a pair on the Vault server.- key_type

 ssh-rsa(default),sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521, orssh-ed25519.
 Can also specify an algorithm:rsa,ec, ored25519.- key_bits